-Complainant Signature and Date: Name: Date Once completed, please submit to: Compliance@touro.edu For the Internal Use of the Office of Institutional Compliance Only Does the alleged misconduct meet the definition of Sexual Harassment as provided under Title IX?
-YES / NO Did the alleged misconduct occur in the United States?
-YES / NO Did the alleged misconduct occur within an employment or education program where Touro exhibits substantia control?
-YES / NO List any supportive measures provided to the Complainant during the initial assessment.
-If no supportive measure were provided, note such and provide reasoning: If the alleged misconduct is not within the scope of Title IX, will the alleged misconduct be addressed under anothe policy administered by Touro?
+Fdsfasdfa For the Internal Use of the Office of Institutional Compliance Only Does the alleged / NO misconduct meet the definition of Sexual Harassment as provided under Title IX?
+YES Did the alleged m YES / NO nisconduct occur in the United States?
+Did the alleged m YES / NO nisconduct occur within an employment or education program where Touro exhibits substantial control? we measures provided to the Complainant during the initial assessment.
+If no supportive measures were ch and provide reasoning: conduct is not within the scope of Title IX, will the alleged misconduct be addressed under another policy Touro?
 If yes, provide which policy.
 If no, provide reasoning for not addressing.
-Internal File Number: Office of Institutional Compliance Representative: Name: Date
+Internal File Num nber: Office of Instit utional Compliance Representative: Name: Date